 First off, we couldn’t resist including a link to Poynter’s post about the journalist wage maps we published yesterday.
 (In case you haven’t noticed, we’re huge fans of the Poynter website so that was a nice coup for us.)
-Elsewhere in cyberspace, reporters and bloggers were buzzing about a variety of other topics, including a scandal at the WSJ and news about Time Inc. subscriptions on the iPad.
+Elsewhere in cyberspace: reporters, bloggers, and content writers were buzzing about a variety of other topics, including a scandal at the WSJ and news about Time Inc. subscriptions on the iPad.
 Here’s a look at this week’s top headlines in media and publishing:

 - Gina Chon resigns from Wall Street Journal after admitting affair with U.S. official: A Wall Street Journal reporter covering Iraq resigned from the paper this week after her relationship with an American official (President Obama’s nominee to be ambassador to Iraq) came to light.
 The Washington Post reports that the reporter did not divulge the relationship to the paper and violated company policy by sharing unpublished articles with him.